ros-industrial/industrial_ci/README.rst

 * `ROS_PARALLEL_TEST_JOBS` (default: -j8): Maximum number of packages which could be examined in parallel during the test run by the underlining build tool.
 If not set it's filled by `ROS_PARALLEL_JOBS`.
 As of Jan 2016, this is only enabled with `catkin_tools` (with `make` as an underlining builder).
 * `ROSWS` (default: wstool): Currently only `wstool` is available.
 * `TARGET_PKGS` (default: not set): Used to fill `PKGS_DOWNSTREAM` if it is not set.
 If not set packages are set using the output of `catkin_topological_order` for the source space.
-* `USE_DEB`: (NOT Implemented yet) When this is true, the dependended packages that need to be built from source are downloaded based on .travis.rosinstall file.
+* `USE_DEB` (default: true): When this is set `false`, the dependended packages that need to be built from source are downloaded based on file `.travis.rosinstall` in your repository.
+See more in `this section <https://github.com/ros-industrial/industrial_ci/blob/master/README.rst#optional-build-depended-packages-from-source>`_.

 Note: You see some `*PKGS*` variables.
 These make things very flexible but in normal usecases you don't need to be bothered with them - just keep them blank.